Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 It is important that you make sure to that your individual policy not have the following exclusions:

-Submit full documentation of the policy to Embark at least 90 days prior to the start of the trip date.
+Submit full documentation of the policy to Embark as soon as possible but not less than 90 days prior to the start of the trip date.

 Where to Obtain Supplemental Insurance

-You’ll click “Start a New Search” from their home page and answer their initial questions as fits your personal needs.
+Once you are ready to start looking for a policy, click “Start a New Search” and answer their initial questions as fits your personal needs.

 This will get you to a quote page showing their different plan options.

-Next you’ll apply some filters to meet Embark’s and your needs, this can be found on the left side of the page.
+Next you’ll apply some filters (located on the left side of the page) to meet Embark’s requirements.
 The two filters which meet Embark’s minimum requirements are:

 Other options you might consider are: